georgejieh/georgejieh/README.md

 ## 📊 Data Science & Machine Learning Enthusiast

 As a professional with a rich background in finance and a passion for data science and machine learning, I find joy in the intersection of numbers and algorithms.
-My journey has led me from the structured world of finance at Merrill Lynch and Bank of America to the dynamic and ever-evolving realm of data science.
+My journey has led me from the structured world of finance to the dynamic and ever-evolving realm of data science.

 ### 💼 Professional Background
 - **Finance Expertise:** Years of experience in financial decision-making and strategic planning.